aditi-star123/Weather-application/README.md

+This project is undergoing...once completed I will upload here.
+Below is the basics of this project.
 # WeatherApp

 >  A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
 Built with JavaScript.